“I’m So Grateful for My Y Membership”

 Kingsley was feeling defeated, often struggling to complete reading homework assignments each night.
 His mother Cheryl, worked tirelessly with her son each night, hoping to spark his interest and elevate his self esteem.
 Night after night, frustration grew, and tears would often follow.

 As summer approached, Cheryl; a single working mother was faced with lack of child care and feared that Kingsley would fall behind without the proper guidance over the long school break.

-It all seemed almost impossible until Cheryl was notified of the Y’s Power Scholars Academy through Kingsley’s school.
+It all seemed almost impossible until Cheryl was notified of the Y’s Summer Achievement Gap Program through Kingsley’s school.

-The Power Scholars Academy is a six-week program designed not only to tackle summer learning loss in math and reading, but also to foster physical and social-emotional growth.
+The Summer Achievement Gap Program is a six-week program designed not only to tackle summer learning loss in math and reading, but also to foster physical and social-emotional growth.